joesingo/jasmin-arc-py/doc/source/index.rst

    apt-get install nordugrid-arc-python
    apt-get install globus-gsi-cert-utils-progs

-If working in a virtual enviroment you may also need to add the location of the ARC installation to your ``PYTHONPATH``:
+If working in a virtual environment you may also need to add the location of the ARC installation to your ``PYTHONPATH``:

 .. code-block:: bash